 In this section, we have done a comparison between our strtaegies and other prior works.
 We have chosen a compute intensive app Matrix Inverse Calculator and a Data intensive app such as Torrent to compare the results as shown in Figure 5.5 and 5.6.
 We have done our analysis for the Torrent download of a 25 MB file and for 9X9 Matrix Inverse calculator instances.

-Our results indicate that the Offloading is beneficial for Data Intensive applications such as Torents.
-Moreover, it is seen Local processing proves to be beneficial in the Matrix inverse calculator app; whereas the Learning strategies like Reinforcement Learning after a suitable initial training time, can improve the Offloading performace to some extent in Compute Intensive applications and to a larger extent in Data intensive applications.
+Our results indicate that the offloading is beneficial for Data Intensive applications such as Torrents.
+Moreover, it is seen that local processing proves to be beneficial in the Matrix inverse calculator app; whereas the learning strategies like Reinforcement Learning after a suitable initial training time, can improve the offloading performance to some extent in Compute intensive applications and to a larger extent in data intensive applications.